No one asked to speak.

 - Rina Hasunuma from Mead – Japan America Society of Chicago Award

 Administrative Reports – Staffing Plan for 2023-2024 School Year

 District 54 presented the School Board with a tentative staffing plan for the 2023-2024 school year based on projected enrollment at this time of 14,065 students in kindergarten through eighth grade.
 This is 373 fewer students than this year, leading to a recommended reduction of nine general education classes next year.
 With the reduction, the average class size would be 21 students.

 Although our overall enrolment is down, the needs of our students continue to grow in complexity.
 To meet those needs, District 54 recommends adding three English learner resource teachers, 1.5 special education teachers, 1 intervention teacher and five district level behavior coaches who will support all 28 schools.

 The next steps in the staffing plan are to continue to monitor enrollment for next year and to focus on recruiting the next exceptional employees to serve our students.

 Freedom of Information Act

-District 54 received and replied to five Freedom of Information Act requests since the last report to the Board related to school capacity, FOIA requests and legal fees.
+Five Freedom of Information requests were received since the last report to the School Board related to bid tabulations, emails of retiring staff and employee pay information.